 But unfortunately, losing weight can be hard for people who already have this condition because exercise can add more pressure to the affected area.
 BUT, do not lose hope because although losing weight can be a challenge, it is not impossible and it is not as hard as you think even if you have plantar fasciitis.

-Here are some things that you should be doing to lose weight and eventually let the pain of plantar fasciitis go away:
+Here are some plantar fasciitis tips that you should consider when trying to lose weight and eventually relieve the pain:

 When it comes to losing weight while having plantar fasciitis at the same time, it all boils down to your determination.
 Do not lose hope because of the pain you feel on your heel but instead rise above the pain and solve the problem at once.
 You can be up and running again and playing your favourite sport without the pain of Plantar Fasciitis in no time!
 Stay Healthy!